Table of Contents

-- Crypto can be highly volatile.
 While some cryptos have become household names, there are still very large price swings.
 Some early investors might have had their investment go “to the moon,” but others have been left holding their (empty) bags after a market crash.

-- The crypto landscape is always changing.
 One of the things that can make investing in crypto interesting is that developers are continually launching new projects.
 Some of these fail, or turn out to be a scam, but others might become the next big thing.

-- Scams are prevalent.
 It’s difficult to trace cryptos and impossible to reverse transactions, two of the reasons investors need to be extra careful about crypto-related scams.
 Use strong and unique passwords when creating accounts and enable additional security features, such as multi-factor authentication, when it’s an option.
 For investors who use crypto wallets, remember to never share the seed phrase or private key with anyone, including someone who claims to be customer support for a decentralized finance app or wallet.

-- Diversification can be important.
 Investors can try to diversify their crypto holdings by buying different types of cryptos that won’t necessarily move in tandem.
 They may also consider how digital assets, such as cryptos and NFTs, fit in with their entire portfolio.

 Centralized exchanges and FinTech apps can be an easy way for mainstream investors to buy their first crypto.
 Investors who want to dive deeper and access lesser-known cryptos may do so via decentralized exchanges.
 And as cryptos become more mainstream, investors can also choose from newer options, such as crypto ETFs and actively managed crypto funds or portfolios, which can offer a more diversified investment with a single purchase.
 But, no matter the platform, it’s important to consider the risks before making an investment.